Reducing Belief Deviation in Reinforcement Learning for Active Reasoning: Reinforcement Learning for Active Reasoning

-\paragraph{From Theory to Practice: Proxy Signals.} We introduce practical yet theory-aligned proxy signals.
-The key insight is that although the exact BTR entry point is unobservable, the \emph{stalling of epistemic progress} --- the core characteristic of the BTR --- can be captured through observable surrogates.
-Accordingly, we formulate a general proxy condition for truncation based on detecting such stalls:
+\textbf{Operational criterion -- \proj condition.} {We now translate the theoretical characterization of belief trapping into an operational criterion.} Although the exact BTR entry time is unobservable, its defining feature, \textit{i.e.}, \emph{{stalling of epistemic progress}}, can be approximated through observable surrogates. {This motivates a general truncation principle based on detecting sustained stalls of progress:}